EthanSpillane/Sentral-Scraper/README.md

 # Sentral-Scraper
-A scrapper for the Sentral timetable platform that I worked on a year ago
+A scraper for the Sentral timetable platform that I worked on a year ago